 Tales from the Black Vault is a free horror audiodrama podcast inspired by these disturbing stories.
 Every episode brings listeners into a new world of terror, fully brought to life with dialog, scoring, and unsettling sound effects.

-The podcast is improvised (yes, really!) in the studio by The Black Vault, a troupe of experienced theatrical improvisors who have been frightening audiences with improvised Lovecraft since 2012.
+The podcast was improvised (yes, really!) in the studio by The Black Vault, a troupe of experienced theatrical improvisors who had been frightening audiences with improvised Lovecraft since 2012.

 Try listening to one of our episodes... if you dare.

 You can subscribe to the podcast via iTunes or RSS, or listen to individual episodes below...

 A down-to-earth war vet is called in to clear out a farm infestation that may be anything but earthly.

 A terrifyingly competitive college student gets hold of a powerful ancient tome.

 A team travels to an abandoned island observatory to find out what went wrong there.